jkbowle/Udacity_Exploratory_Data_Analysis/data_viz/README.md

 #### index - year animation.html
 > This file has the animation built in for the years showing up from 1950 to 2014 and then allowing the reader to explore the Y axis.
 At this point I started seeking formal feedback, the prior versions I did show to colleagues to make sure they understood where I was going and explain how it would work.
 This version was the first "shared for critism" file, which I also published to the discussion formums.

+#### index - submission1.html
+> This was my first submission, from the grader feedback, I added an iterative control to the animation.
+Making sure that the reader can't move forward until they have seen and read the author driven narrative before going to the reader driven narrative.

 #### index.html
 > Here is the final version of the file with the updatable X Axis and improved Heading.
 (The heading needed to be more clear that I was intending the reader to see my "Ah Ha" moment, but allow them to explore as well.)
 The changes here reflected the feedback that I got from the forums and from a Data Scientist at State Farm.
 Also, while leaving feedback for peers in the forums, I noticed that most were doing some writeup with their visualization.
 I decided to add that as well.

+> Updated the added interactive narrative and a trend line to explain the relationship of the x and y variables.
+The R2 value wouldn't update if only the Y axis is updated, so I hide the value until a new X variable is selected

 ## Feedback
 > I received 3 total feedback so far on my visualization: